abhaikollara/route-planning/README.md

 A naive solution would be to generate all possible paths and check which has the minimum sum of weights.
 Ideally, the path will be a minimum spanning tree generated under the condition that no customer node is visited before corresponding restaurant node is visited

+The naive solution will work for a case with only two orders.
+The possible combinations are few and can be easily generated
+- R1 -> C1 -> R2 -> C2
+- R1 -> R2 -> C1 -> C2
+- R1 -> R2 -> C2 -> C1

 ## Code
 The example code is in `main.py`.
 Run using